Slattz/NLSE/README.md

 # NLSE
 Animal Crossing: New Leaf Save Editor

+Quick Update: If you want to edit your AC savegame, I recommend you to use [ACSE](https://github.com/Cuyler36/ACSE) instead.
+This fork is no longer supported, and ACSE is (and will) be much better!

 Edits savedata with the same functions as the [web-js editor](http://usuaris.tinet.cat/mark/acnl_editor/) and more.

 This fork of NLSE support the garden_plus.dat, friend#.dat and the exhibition.dat from the WA update, and have more functions.